jchernus/event-manager/README.md

 ### Completed (since migration of this list from Google Keep to GitHub on 14/10/2019)

 - Add route guards so unauthorized users cannot access admin pages through URL
+- Create a way to delete fight results (and correctly adjust the stats of each involved bot)

 ## V2.0